UMMS-Biocore/dolphin/docs/dolphin-ui/ngsbrowser.rst

 At the bottom of the page there are a series of buttons that the user can click to perform specific tasks.

-* **Send to Pipeline:** Imports/Samples selected will then be sent to the NGS Pipeline page for further option selection and processing.
+* **Send to Pipeline:** Experiment Series/Imports/Samples selected will then be sent to the NGS Pipeline page for further option selection and processing.
 * **Pipeline Status:** This button takes the user to the NGS Status page where they can view their current/previous runs.

 * **Export to Excel:** This button will take the selected Imports/Samples and save them to an excel spreadsheet for the users convience (See Excel Export Guide)
-* **Send to NCBI:** *DISABLED*  Under Construction
 * **Send to ENCODE:** *DISABLED* Under Construction

+* **Change Experiment Group:** If you're the owner of an experiment series, you can change which group it belongs to as long as you belong to that group.
+* **Change Experiment Owner:** If you're the owner of an experiment series, you can transfer ownership to another user within the same group.

-* **Delete Selected:** This button will delete the selected Imports/Samples.
+* **Delete Selected:** This button will delete the selected Experiment Series/Imports/Samples.

-Note that users need the proper permissions to delete a selected Import/Sample.
-A message will be displayed upon selecting the Delete Selected button showing the Imports/Samples that the user has permissions to delete as well as a confirmation text to confirm the deletion.
+Note that users need the proper permissions to delete a selected Experiment Series/Import/Sample.
+A message will be displayed upon selecting the Delete Selected button showing the Experiment Series/Imports/Samples that the user has permissions to delete as well as a confirmation text to confirm the deletion.

 Before deleting Imports/Samples, please inform your fellow researchers for deleting this information is not recoverable.
 If you wish to delete Imports/Samples that you do not have permission to delete, contact either the owner of the Import/Sample, your local administrator, or someone at biocore@umassmed.edu.